Do you worry about urinary incontinence when coughing or sneezing? What about when lifting something heavy?

 Pelvic Floor Physical Therapy strengthens the muscles in your pelvic floor, which can help you regain bladder control.

-To learn more about whether Pelvic Floor Physical Therapy is right for you, click the button below and schedule a free consult with our Pelvic Health Specialist.
+To learn more about whether Pelvic Floor Physical Therapy is right for you, click the button below and schedule an evaluation with our Pelvic Health Specialist.